I love to share advice and tips gleaned from my own experiences.

 - Choose a variety of hay that your rabbit will enjoy.
 Some hays can have dandelions, herbs or bark included within the hay.
 Some rabbits might enjoy this but others might hate it.
 Shop around and try different varieties till you find one that your rabbit will enjoy.

-3 Tips for Purchasing Hay Online
+Purchasing Hay for Rabbits Online

 - Don't buy hay from websites you don't know because they could be selling a substandard product or a stale product.